The Fat Boy Chronicles

-The Fat Boy Chronicles is a film about Jimmy Winterpock, an obese high-school student who deals with bullying and trying to lose weight.
-The film is inspired by a true story about an obese 9th grader in Cincinnati and a novel and film were released in 2010, and was later released on Netflix.
+The Fat Boy Chronicles is a feature film about Jimmy Winterpock, an obese high-school student who deals with bullying and trying to lose weight.
+The film is based on a novel of the same name by Michael Buchanan and Diane Lang which was inspired by a true story about an obese 9th grader in Cincinnati, Ohio.
+Both the novel and film were released in 2010.
+The film became available on Netflix.
 The movie received mixed reviews, with users on Rotten Tomatoes giving the movie a 49% "Rotten" rating.

 Plot

-Jimmy Winterpock always gets teased by the football team for being overweight at 188 pounds and only 5 ft 5.
-As a school assignment he writes about it in his journal.
-He soon meets a girl named Sable Moore who, as the story goes on, Jimmy learns that she cuts herself.
-After making quick friends, they start to go to church together.
-Eventually, Jimmy begins jogging with his father, with a goal to lose 38 pounds.
-Paul Grove, Jimmy's friend was the one who told him to do this.
-Paul talks Jimmy into sneaking out to a party.
-Later Paul's father commits suicide.
-Paul runs away and gets injured in an accident in Colorado.
-Jimmy tutors Robb Thurman, who is the football captain.
-Robb, because of this, tells his teammates not to harass Jimmy any more, as they become friends.
+Jimmy Winterpock always gets teased by the football team for being overweight at 188 lb and 5 ft 5 in.
+For a school assignment, he writes about it in his journal.
+Jimmy meets a girl, Sable Moore, whom Jimmy learns cuts herself.
+Becoming friends, they attend church together.
+Eventually, Jimmy begins jogging with his father, with a goal to lose 38 lb.
+Jimmy's friend Paul Grove suggested it.

+Paul convinces Jimmy to sneak out to a party.
+After Paul's father commits suicide, Paul runs away and is injured in an accident in Colorado.
+Jimmy tutors Robb Thurman, the captain of the high school football team.
+As Jimmy and Robb become friendly, Robb tells his teammates not to harass Jimmy any more.